Powerful Portfolios Lok Sabha 2019: Candidates From Major Political Parties Who Deserve To Be In Parliament

 #2 M B Rajesh from Communist Party of India (Marxist) [CPI (M)]

 Armed with a Masters in Economics and a graduate degree in Law, Rajesh has served as the All India Joint Secretary of the Students’ Federation of India (SFI) and as the All India President of the Democratic Youth Federation of India (DYFI) in Kerala.
 M B Rajesh is a two-time winning incumbent MP from Palakkad; a district that has recently seen the steady rise of BJP especially during the Sabarimala Temple row.
 He, however, is confident of retaining power and dismisses that Palakkad will be a triangular tussle between the UDF, LDF and BJP.

 Voters voted yesterday on 23rd April in the 3rd phase of Lok Sabha elections in Kerala to decide their MP.
-The truth will be out on 23rd, May 2019
+The results will be out on 23rd, May 2019

 Here’s an overview of the work MB Rajesh has accomplished.